How to Fix Lower Back Pain from Lifting

 - Poor lifting technique: Excessive strain on the lower back muscles can result in pain when lifting large objects with improper technique, such as bending at the waist instead of the knees.

-- Muscle strain: The lower back might experience muscle strain due to extended lifting, abrupt motions, and overexertion.
+- Muscle strain: The lower back may experience muscle strain due to prolonged lifting, sudden movements, and excessive exertion.
 Inflammation, soreness, and stiffness may result from this strain.

-- Bad posture: Keeping bad posture when lifting something, including slouching or curving the back, can put too much strain on the lower back muscles and aggravate them.
+- Bad posture: Maintaining poor posture when lifting something, such as slouching or curving the back, can put excessive strain on the lower back muscles and exacerbate their condition.

 - Weak core muscles: During lifting exercises, a weak core can undermine spinal stability and increase the risk of injury.

-- Degenerative conditions: Lifting heavy objects may make persistent lower back discomfort worse.
+- Degenerative conditions: Lifting heavy objects may exacerbate persistent lower back discomfort.
 These conditions include arthritis, spinal stenosis, and herniated discs.

-Finding the root cause of lifting-related lower back discomfort is crucial to ensuring appropriate care and avoiding more damage.
+Identifying the root cause of lower back discomfort related to lifting is crucial for ensuring appropriate care and preventing further damage.

 Immediate Steps for Relief